B2B Marketplace Adoption is on the Rise

 These are just three examples, and there are many more.
 New B2B marketplaces continue to enter the market at a fast pace, and competition for both buyers and sellers is growing.
 B2B marketplace adoption is transforming how companies buy and sell products and services in the U.S., and across the globe.

-For more insights into the B2B marketplace opportunity, download the 2020 B2B MARKETPLACE REPORT.
+For more insights into the B2B marketplace adoption, download the 2020 B2B MARKETPLACE REPORT.